AGartland22/korfball-info/README.md

 ## Deployment

-I delpoyed the page on GitHub as standard for Project Portfolio subsmissions.
+I delpoyed the site on GitHub.

 ## Credits